This is part 2 in a series about the “Chicago Approach.” If you missed part 1, check it out here.

 Goals: Start up an Internet-based language-instruction venture.

 As you can see, despite Booth’s reputation as a finance school, it seeks and admits people from a wide range of industries and sectors.
-And these four examples (to preserve confidentiality, these profiles are fictional composites of successful Booth applicants I have worked with, not actual clients.), from my perspective shaped by 17+ years of experience, together represent the exciting and impressive scope of admitted Booth students.
+From my perspective shaped by 18+ years of experience, these four examples (to preserve confidentiality, these profiles are fictional composites of successful Booth applicants I have worked with, not actual clients) together represent the exciting and impressive scope of admitted Booth students.

 They’re not all even quant geeks!
-Then what do they have in common?
+So, what do they have in common?

 • They all demonstrated in their applications an affinity for rigorous analytic exploration of issues, problems, challenges, and opportunities, for two reasons: they are curious to learn the truth, and they find the analytic process itself exciting.
-E.g., Jay discussed in his essay how his consulting led him to feel that existing business models for wind and solar power were less than robust, even though he deeply believed in the need for these technologies, and he started to analyze the situation.
-These qualities relate to the INQUIRY component of the Chicago Approach (see preceding post).
+E.g., Jay discussed in his essay how his consulting led him to feel dissatisfied with existing business models for wind and solar power, and since he deeply believed in the need for these technologies, he started to analyze the situation.
+These qualities relate to the ANALYTIC INQUIRY component of the Chicago Approach (see preceding post).

-• They all conveyed their ability to grapple with the reality that they find – and it was clear that they are energized by doing do, even when it’s difficult.
+• They all conveyed their willingness and ability to grapple with the reality that they find – and it was clear that they are energized by doing so, even when it’s difficult.
 E.g., while Sandeep was delivering efficiencies in global pharmaceutical supply chains, he learned that a plant in Romania was consistently encountering quality failures.
 Although product quality failure was not his responsibility, he decided to review the plant’s supply process to verify its integrity, and discovered a sourcing inconsistency due to an ingredient shortage.
 Along with alerting the senior managers immediately, he talked individually and confidentially with parties involved to learn as much as he could qualitatively about the failure.
-His reaction relates to the INSIGHT component of the Chicago Approach.
+His reaction relates to the INTELLECTUAL FREEDOM component of the Chicago Approach.
+While concerned about practical implications and impacts, Sandeep was also driven to understand the actual problem deeply and thoroughly and knew that it wasn’t just formulaic; he pursued different perspectives to flesh out the context.
+(Aware of the risk of going beyond his own job parameters, in exercising intellectual freedom he applied social IQ so as not to step on toes or raise turf concerns.)